Philippians 4:8b

 Application:

+Truth is a building block of a good relationship.
 Are you fair in the way you deal with people in your life?
 Instead of honestly facing what they may say to you, do you justify your position at all costs?
 Do you manipulate the truth to make yourself look better?
 Are you secure enough to face your flaws?
 Are you truthful with yourself?
-Have you rationalized your position so much that those close to you no longer attempt to deal with the issue any more?
+Have you rationalized your position so much that those close to you no longer attempt to deal with the issue anymore?